milesdwilliams15/Teaching/DPR 101/Notes/04_ggplot_pt2.md

 #### Save using `ggsave()`

-You can also using the `ggsave()` function to save a plot directly to somewhere in your files.
+You can save your plots using the `ggsave()` function to save a plot directly to somewhere in your files.

 Say you created a folder in your project called `Figures`.
 Here’s how you would use a combo of `here()` and `ggsave()` to save your work: